Suggestions & Complaints

 If you are not satisfied with the initial result of the complaint, you may be invited to attend a meeting which would be held at the practice, you may bring a friend, relative or someone you trust to respesent you.
 The aim is to resolve any concerns or disagreements fully.

-Alternatively a complaint can be made directly to NHS England.
+Alternatively a complaint can be made directly to local integrated care board (ICB).
 Please note the same complaint should not be made to both organisations.

 Using local resolution by either organisation does not effect your right to complain to the